radiant-rstats/docker-k8s/install/rsm-msba-macos.md

 <img src="figures/radiant-data-manage.png" width="500px">

-To finalize the setup, open a terminal inside the docker container by pressing `1` and `Enter` in the launch menu.
-Then run the command below:
+To finalize the setup, open a terminal inside the docker container press `1` and `Enter` in the launch menu and then run the command below:

 ```bash
 setup;